Baguio Hotels, Inns, Resorts,

 If you prefer a more private and intimate setting where service is more personalized, choose to stay at an inn.

-Baguio is also very popular for seminars and conferences, too.
-For company outings and workshops, I recommend booking a small hotel or an entire bed and breakfast inn for exclusivity.
+The City of Pines is also very popular for seminars and conferences, too.
+For company outings and workshops, I recommend booking an entire bed and breakfast inn for exclusivity.
 The same advice goes for reunions for large families or school homecomings.

 The Summer Capital of the Philippines is visited by many different types of travelers: tourists, large families on vacation, convention delegates, businessmen, wedding parties, honeymooners, budget travelers, backpackers...